Professional edition active

 • A sodium-glucose cotransporter 2 (SGLT2) inhibitor may be added for persistent proteinuria despite angiotensin inhibition

-• Corticosteroids for progressive disease, including increasing proteinuria, especially into the nephrotic range, and increasing serum creatinine level
+• Corticosteroids for progressive disease, including increasing proteinuria, especially into the nephrotic range ( 3 g/day), and increasing serum creatinine level

 • Transplantation in advanced disease

-Normotensive patients with intact renal function (serum creatinine < 1.2 mg/dL [106.08 micromol/L]) and only mild proteinuria (< 0.5 g/day) usually are not treated beyond angiotensin inhibition (with an ACE inhibitor or ARB) and an SGLT2 inhibitor.
-Patients with renal insufficiency or more severe proteinuria and hematuria are usually offered corticosteroids, which ideally should be started before significant renal insufficiency develops.
+Patients who are normotensive and have intact kidney function (serum creatinine < 1.2 mg/dL [106.08 micromol/L]) and only mild proteinuria (< 0.5 g/day) usually are not treated beyond angiotensin inhibition (with an ACE inhibitor or ARB) and an SGLT2 inhibitor.
+Patients with more severe kidney disease or more severe proteinuria and hematuria are usually offered corticosteroids, which ideally should be started before significant kidney disease develops.

 Angiotensin inhibition in IgA nephropathy